-Released to public a little over a month ago, PHP self-update system receives its first major update that brings new features and developer-oriented improvements.
+Released just over a month ago, PHP self-update system receives its first major update that brings new features and developer-oriented improvements.

 At the end of April, we released PHP Auto Update Script – your one-stop solution to add version check features into your applications, create online installers, upgrade and downgrade current installations, setup databases, and more.
 If you follow us on CodeCanyon or Twitter, you know PHP self-update system got two minor updates so far.
 Today, we announce version 1.1 with developer-oriented improvements.
 Here’s the most important one: